Michael Mann

-Michael Kenneth Mann (born February 5, 1943) is an American film director, screenwriter, author and producer.
-Best known for his stylized crime dramas, he has won two Primetime Emmy Awards, as well as earned nominations for four Academy Awards, two Golden Globe Awards, and a BAFTA Award.
-His most acclaimed works include the films Thief (1981), Manhunter (1986), The Last of the Mohicans (1992), Heat (1995), The Insider (1999), Ali (2001), Collateral (2004), Public Enemies (2009), and Ferrari (2023).
+Michael Kenneth Mann (born February 5, 1943) is an American film director, screenwriter, and producer.
+Best known for his stylized crime dramas, he has won two Primetime Emmy Awards, as well as earned nominations for four Academy Awards, two Golden Globe Awards, and won a BAFTA Award for producing The Aviator.
+His most acclaimed works include the films The Jericho Mile (1979), Thief (1981), The Keep (1983), Manhunter (1986), The Last of the Mohicans (1992), Heat (1995), The Insider (1999), Ali (2001), Collateral (2004), Public Enemies (2009), Blackhat (2015), and Ferrari (2023).
 He was executive producer on the popular TV series Miami Vice (1984–90), which he adapted into a 2006 feature film.

 Early life

 Mann was born February 5, 1943, in Chicago, Illinois.
 He is Jewish and the son of Esther and Jack Mann.
 His grandfather left the Russian Empire in 1912, and brought his wife and Mann's father over in 1922.

 Mann graduated from Amundsen High School, also the alma mater of Bob Fosse.
 He then studied English literature at the University of Wisconsin–Madison.
 While a student, he saw Stanley Kubrick's Dr. Strangelove and fell in love with movies.
 In an LA Weekly interview, he described the film's impact on him:

 It said to my whole generation of filmmakers that you could make an individual statement of high integrity and have that film be successfully seen by a mass audience all at the same time.
 In other words, you didn't have to be making Seven Brides for Seven Brothers if you wanted to work in the mainstream film industry, or be reduced to niche filmmaking if you wanted to be serious about cinema.
 So that's what Kubrick meant, aside from the fact that Strangelove was a revelation.